-California Building Standards Commission Attention: Mia Marvelli, Executive Director 2525 Natomas Park Drive, Suite 130 Sacramento CA 95833
+Attention: Mia Marvelli, Executive Director 2525 Natomas Park Drive, Suite 130 Sacramento CA 95833 will be issued announcing the date, time and location of the public meeting.

 Any interested person, or his or her duly authorized representative, may request no later than 15 days prior to the close of the written comment period that a public hearing be held.